Genentech/g_ani/README.md

 - The conformation with the lowest energy is identified and defines the **"global minimum"** conformation.
 All energies reported are relative to this conformation.
 - The input conformation is minimized to yield the **"local minimum"**
 - The hydrogens are minimized on the input conformation to yield the **"Hydrogen optimized""** conformation (HOpt).
 - The hydrogen optimized conformation is optimized using 4 decreasing quadratic retaining potentials.
-This will yield coformations with increasing relaxation and decreasing relative energy.
+This will yield conformations with increasing relaxation and decreasing relative energy.
 The relaxation will happen along the most constrained part of the molecule, thus highlighting areas of strain.
 These are the **"constrained minima"**
 - If the `-sampleOtherMin` option is given **"Other minima"** are returned. these minima are on a pareteo minimum curve that optimizes RMSD or relative energy.
 These allow the identification of minima that are similar to the input conformation and have low relative energy or low RMSD.

 By looking at the conformations from first to last the relaxation along the most strained features of the input conformations can be identified.
 Order is as follows: